albertpatterson/SearchableMovieList/README.md

   - [x] get
 ### Database
-- [x] single table with the movie names, with the name also service as the primary key -[x] version implemented in DynamoDB
+- [x] single table with the movie names, with the name also service as the primary key
+    - [x] version implemented in DynamoDB
-    -[x] mock version implemented in JS
+    - [x] mock version implemented in JS

-## Installation
+## Installation and Deployment
-1. Clone this repositor.
+1. Clone this repository.
 2. Create a service(/private/AWDConfigService) that provides an instance of aws-sdk with the appropriate config
+3. Create a DynamoDB table named MovieTitles
+3. Deploy the app via Elastic Beanstalk on AWS

+## Features
+Search for a movie by title.
+*Screenshot Placeholder*